This page was last updated on 20 September, 2021.

 wash your hands regularly

-respect the rules on maximum occupancy in shops and service, restaurants, cafés, gyms and on public transport
+respect the rules on maximum occupancy in shops and service, restaurants, cafés and on public transport

 Data Source: covidcontrols.co